-1540 Society of Jesus ("Jesuits") founded
+1540 Society of Jesus ("Jesuits") founded 1545

-1545 Council of Trent begins

-1546 Luther dies; Emperor seeks to suppress Lutheranism in German Schmaldkaldic war

-REFORMER AND LITURGIST 1547-1553

-1548 Augsburg Interim seeks to reimpose Roman Catholicism on Germany; Martin Bucer and other reformers flee to England
+Council of Trent begins 1546 Luther dies; Emperor seeks to suppress Lutheranism in German Schmaldkaldic war 1548 Augsburg Interim seeks to reimpose Roman Catholicism on Germany; Martin Bucer and other reformers flee to England 1555 Peace of Augsburg allows German states to choose between Lutheranism and Catholicism 1559 Persecution of French Protestants intensifies RUDOLPH HEINZE is vice-principal and tutor of church history at Oak Hill College, London.
+He is author of The Proclamations of Tudor Kings (Cambridge, 1976).
+Catholic Counterpoint WHAT WAS IT LIKE TO BE ON THE LOSING SIDE OF ENGLAND'S REFORMATION?

-MARTYR 1553-1556

-1555 Peace of Augsburg allows German states to choose between Lutheranism and Catholicism

-1559 Persecution of French Protestants intensifies

-Copyright © 1995 by the author or Christianity Today International/Christian History magazine.

-Catholic Counterpoint

-What was it like to be on the losing side of England's Reformation?

-Dennis Martin
+DENNIS MARTIN

-Most of us know about the English Reformation from the writings of those who triumphed, the Protestants.
+ost of us know about the English Reformation from the writings of those who triumphed, the Protestants.
 But to understand the English Reformation fully, we must also ask, what was it like to be a Catholic during this time of religious turmoil?
 The question becomes more important because recent scholars of the English Reformation have argued that the English Catholic church was not as corrupt-nor the Protestant Reformation as pure-as many people believe.